The people didn’t see the gas because it’s colorless. They didn’t smell it because it’s odorless.

 Think about it: You can’t fix darkness with more darkness.
 Try it.
-Next time you fall asleep where black sweatpants and black sweatshirt to bed.
+Next time you fall asleep, wear black sweatpants and a black sweatshirt to bed.
 When you wake up at 1am because you’re sweating hot, notice how it is completely dark in the room.

 Darkness plus darkness leads to more darkness.

 Sinful humans trying to correct sinful human tendencies leads only to more sin.

 But Jesus?
 Jesus is the light of the world.
 He is completely devoid of all the dark poisons we have been talking about.